kristinejensen/full-stack-group-challenge-1/README.md

-The warehouse you worked with on the JOINs challenge wants you back.
-They are hiring new people who don't know how to use SQL, so they want a website that makes it simple to view information in their database using Angular, Express, Node, and SQL.
+The warehousing company you worked with on the JOINs challenge wants you back.
+They are hiring new people who don't know how to use SQL, so they want a website that makes it simple to view some information in their database using Angular, Express, Node, and SQL.

 In case you lost the tables from before, here are the queries to create the tables (also available in `database-creation.sql`):
 ```SQL